pts/tinyveracrypt/README.txt

 --fat-fstype=..., --fat-rootdir-entry-count=..., --fat-cluster-size=...,
 --fat-count=... .

-FAT32 (header size 90 bytes) and NTFS (header size 84 bytes) filesystems are not supported by --ofs=fat and --mkfat=... , because they filesystems have a header at the beginning longer than 64 bytes, thus this header would overlap with the VeraCrypt header (encd and dechd) at offset 64.
+FAT32 (header size 90 bytes) and NTFS (header size 84 bytes) filesystems can't be supported by --ofs=fat and --mkfat=... , because they filesystems have a header at the beginning longer than 64 bytes, thus this header would overlap with the VeraCrypt header at offset 64.

 Q13.
-Can tinyveracrypt create an encrypted filesystem without using extra disk space?
+Can tinyveracrypt create an encrypted filesystem on a VeraCrypt or TrueCrypt encryped volume without using any extra disk space for the VeraCrypt or TrueCrypt header?
-"""""""""""
+""""""""""""""""""""""""""""""
 Don't do this unless you know what you are doing and you are ready to lose data in case you were wrong.

-This can be done safely with the following filesystems: ext2, ext3, ext4, btrfs, reiserfs, jfs, nilfs, hfsplus, iso9660, udf, minix and ocfs2, because they don't use the first 512 bytes.
-Some other filesystems and data structures which don't work safely (because they use the first 512 bytes) include vfat, ntfs, xfs, exfat, Linux swap, Linux RAID, LUKS.
+If done carefully, this works with the following filesystems without data
+loss: ext2, ext3, ext4, btrfs, reiserfs, jfs, nilfs, hfsplus, iso9660, udf,
+minix and ocfs2, because they don't use the first 512 bytes.
+Some other filesystems and data structures which don't work safely (because they use the first 512 bytes of the raw device in their headers) include vfat, ntfs, xfs, exfat, Linux swap, Linux RAID, LUKS.

 Create the encrypted filesytem like this: